davmac314/elf2efi/README.md

    a section is present, it must already (within the ELF input...) be in the correct format of a PE+ relocation table.

+If binutils supports the PE+ format, though, why not link directly to that and skip the problematic objcopy step?

-You also can't use `ld -q` to link directly to PE+ format (with relocations), because:
+First, you can't use `ld -q` to link an executable ELF with relocations retained, and then another `ld` stage to convert to PE+, because:

 ```
 ld: relocatable linking with relocations from format elf64-x86-64 (helloworld.o) to format pei-x86-64 (helloworld.efi) is not supported
 ```

+That perhaps makes sense; we are still trying to use an executable object as an input object.

-When using `ld` (without `-q`) to produce PE+ format directly (with code compiled with `-fpie` to avoid the need for relocations), it does not appear to set certain fields in the PE+ headers correctly (eg size and address of .text, .data and .bss sections get reported as 0).
-Also, it is not possible to set the subsystem (to EFI application) unless linker emulation is enabled, i.e.:
+We could try to skip the intermediate object altogether: use `ld` (without `-q`) to produce PE+ format directly, i.e. just add `--oformat pei-x86-64` to the link.
+Unfortunately, this does not appear to set certain fields in the PE+ headers correctly (eg size and address of .text, .data and .bss sections get reported as 0).
+Also, it is not possible to set the subsystem to the correct value (10, for EFI application) unless linker emulation is enabled, i.e.:

 ```
-ld -m i386pep --subsystem 10 ...
+ld -m i386pep --oformat pei-x86-64 --subsystem 10 ...
 ```

-However, this seems to prevent ld from recognizing elf objects in archives (they are ignored).
-You can still a link a bunch of objects by specifying their names immediately, but the EFI system (at least OVMF from Tianocore) will refuse to load the resulting file anyway.
+However, this emulation seems to prevent ld from recognizing elf objects in archives (they are ignored).
+You can still a link a bunch of objects by specifying their names immediately, or you can first link to a relocatable ELF file (using `ld -r`) and then use the result as a singular input to a final stage link (to PE+ format), using `-m i386pep` as above.

-I have compared a file produced using a direct link by `ld` as described with another (working) file produced using `objcopy` (and `-fpie`, with a manually-generated `.reloc` section), and the only easily observable difference was the presence of the `IMAGE_FILE_LARGE_ADDRESS_AWARE` characteristic in the former.
-There *is* a `--disable-large-address-aware` option to ld, but it's apparently supported only with the `i386pe` (rather than `i386pep`) emulation, which doesn't support the `pei-x86-64` output format.
-(I am not completely sure, but I think i386pe is for 32-bit PE production, and i386pep for 64-bit PEs.
+The source objects must be compiled with -fpie, or otherwise the resulting binary may be refused by the EFI system (as "Unsupported", possibly due to some unsupported relocation type emitted by binutils), or it may exhibit failures at runtime (I suspect either binutils is producing incorrect relocation information, or the EFI system is mishandling a certain type of relocation which elf2efi doesn't generate).

+Note, the "fake .reloc" section trick necessary with the objdump method is not necessary with the direct linking method, and in my experiments it in fact caused a problem resulting in a binary which the EFI system refused to load.

+(By the way, I gather "pei-x86-64" is the PE *Image* or executable format, as opposed to "pe-x86-64" which is the PE *object* format which is intended as an input format to linking.
 There is a distinct lack of relevant documenation in the binutils manual).

-I suspect that some of the issues outlined above are due to bugs or at least oversights in binutils.
+In summary, to produce an executable EFI binary:
+ * If you have binutils with pei-x86-64 support (or equivalent for your processor architecture), you can use one of two methods:
+   * The objcopy trick used by GNU EFI / POSIX-UEFI, which requires compiling with `-fpie`, or with `-fpic` and a relocation hack
+   * link directly to PE+ as described above, which seems to work reliably at least for x86-64, *if* `-fpie` is used during compilation
+ * If you don't have suitable binutils support, or want or need to link non-position-independent code (not compiled with `-fpie` or `-fpic`):
+   * link to executable ELF and then convert to PE+ using elf2efi.

+While using pure binutils *is* possible if it is correctly configured when built, it's certainly easier and more flexible to go the latter route and use elf2efi.

 ## Constructing an EFI application in ELF format